 You Never Stop Learning

 When asked what advice he would give students thinking about attending the CIA, Jonathan says with a smile, “Realize that you don’t know anything.
 Go into school with an open mind and, by all means, check out the library.
 It seems like every two years since graduation I’ve doubled my knowledge.
 There is just so much to learn and it can only be learned through hours and hours of repetition.
 In our industry you never stop learning!”

 In an area of the country that boasts nearly perfect weather year round, Megan and Jonathan are able to choose from a cornucopia of fresh, tropical fruit for their innovative flavor pairing.
 “I always have dough curing in different stages so we’re able to serve fresh donuts all day long.
 Some of my most popular include the maple bourbon with candied bacon, blood orange bulls-eye glazed, tangerine pastry cream with candied kumquats, and the mango hibiscus,” Megan says.
-This year the couple started a coffee roasting program called Red Buoy.
+The couple added a coffee roasting program called Red Buoy to the menu at the shop.
 “Now we’ll have two storefront windows, one with glazed donuts and one with roasting coffee.”
 Sweet indeed.

 Chef Megan Pidgeon majored in pastry and arts management and Chef Jonathan Pidgeon majored in culinary arts management at The Culinary Institute of America in Hyde Park, NY.
 They are the chef/owners of Glazed Donuts in Key West, FL.